SyndemicsLab/styleguide/cppguide.md

 #### Note on Forward Declarations

 Try to avoid forward declarations when possible.
 This is specifically because of potentially undefined behavior and difficulty with linkage errors during compile time.
-While not forbidden, it is highly recommended against.
+While not forbidden, it is highly discouraged.

 ### Order of Includes